-- 11. An enterprise should recognise the expected cost of short-term employee benefits in the form of compensated absences under paragraph 10 as follows: - (a) in the case of accumulating compensated absences, when the employees render service that increases their entitlement to future compensated absences; and - (b) in the case of non-accumulating compensated absences, when the absences occur. - 12.
-An enterprise may compensate employees for absence for various reasons including vacation, sickness and short-term disability, maternity or paternity, jury service and military service.
-Entitlement to compensated absences falls into two categories: - (a) accumulating; and - (b) non-accumulating.

-- 13. Accumulating compensated absences are those that are carried forward and can be used in future periods if the current period's entitlement is not used in full.
-Accumulating compensated absences may be either vesting (in other words, employees are entitled to a cash payment for unused entitlement on leaving the enterprise) or non-vesting (when employees are not entitled to a cash payment for unused entitlement on leaving).
+- An entity shall recognise the expected cost of short-term employee benefits in the form of compensated absences under paragraph 10 as follows: - in the case of accumulating compensated absences, when the employees render service that increases their entitlement to future compensated absences; and - (b) in the case of non-accumulating compensated absences, when the absences - An entity may compensate employees for absence for various reasons including vacation, sickness and short-term disability, maternity or paternity, jury service and military service.
+Entitlement to compensated absences falls into two categories: - (a) accumulating; and - (b) non-accumulating. - Accumulating compensated absences are those that are carried forward and can be used in future periods if the current period's entitlement is not used in full.
+Accumulating compensated absences may be either vesting (in other words, employees are entitled to a cash payment for unused entitlement on leaving the entity) or non-vesting (when employees are not entitled to a cash payment for unused entitlement on leaving).
 An obligation arises as employees render service that increases their entitlement to future compensated absences.
-The obligation exists, and is recognised, even if the compensated absences are non-vesting, although the possibility that employees may leave before they use an accumulated non-vesting entitlement affects the measurement of that obligation. - 14.
-An enterprise should measure the expected cost of accumulating compensated absences as the additional amount that the enterprise expects to pay as a result of the unused entitlement that has accumulated at the balance sheet date. - 15.
-The method specified in the previous paragraph measures the obligation at the amount of the additional payments that are expected to arise solely from the fact that the benefit accumulates.
-In many cases, an enterprise may not need to make detailed computations to estimate that there is no material obligation for unused compensated absences.
+The obligation exists, and is recognised, even if the compensated absences are non-vesting, although the possibility that employees may leave before they use an accumulated non-vesting entitlement affects the measurement of that obligation.

+- An entity shall measure the expected cost of accumulating compensated absences as the additional amount that the entity expects to pay as a result of the unused entitlement that has accumulated at the end of the reporting period. - The method specified in the previous paragraph measures the obligation at the amount of the additional payments that are expected to arise solely from the fact that the benefit accumulates.
+In many cases, an entity may not need to make detailed computations to estimate that there is no material obligation for unused compensated absences.
 For example, a sick leave obligation is likely to be material only if there is a formal or informal understanding that unused paid sick leave may be taken as paid vacation.